MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 ## Deep link to open application install dialog

-You can use deep links to allow app user to open an app install dialog to know more information about the app or install it in other contexts.
-You can create a deep link in the following ways:
+Deep links allow app users to open an app installation dialog to know more information about the app or installing it in different contexts.
+To create a deep link, follow these steps:

 * [Configure deep link manually using your app ID](#configure-deep-link-manually-using-your-app-id).
 * [Configure deep link using TeamsJS library](#configure-deep-link-using-teamsjs-library).

 #### Configure deep link manually using your app ID

-Following is the deep link format to open an app install dialog from your Teams client:
+Here is the deep link format you need to open an app install dialog from your Teams client:

 `https://teams.microsoft.com/l/app/<your-app-id>?tenantId=<tenantId>`